 Irfan A. Omar (Ph.D., Temple University, 2001), specializes in Islamic thought with a special focus on inter-religious connections between Islam and other religions.
 His secondary areas of interest are Islamic mysticism and South Asian Studies.
-He has edited/co-edited several volumes including (with R. Taylor) The Judeo-Christian-Islamic Heritage: Philosophical and Theological Perspectives (Marquette 2012) and A Christian View of Islam: Essays on Dialogue by Thomas F. Michel, SJ (Orbis 2010).
-In 2006, he received the US Fulbright Senior Scholar Award for lecturing at the Muhammadiyah University Malang in Indonesia.
-He currently serves on the editorial boards of the Journal of Ecumenical Studies and the Journal of Race, Ethnicity, and Religion (online).
-He is also member of the Ethics Section’s steering committee of the American Academy of Religion (AAR).
+He has edited/co-edited several volumes including Peacemaking and the Challenge of Violence in World Religions (co-edited with M. Duffey), The Judeo-Christian-Islamic Heritage: Philosophical and Theological Perspectives (co-edited with R. Taylor), and A Christian View of Islam: Essays on Dialogue by Thomas F. Michel, SJ.
+He currently serves on the editorial boards of the Journal of Ecumenical Studies and the Journal of Race, Ethnicity, and Religion.
+From 2010-14 he served on the steering committee of the Ethics Section of the American Academy of Religion (AAR).